Alfresco/docs-alfresco/content-accelerator/3.7/configure/actions.md

 **License Key:** The License key from Dynamsoft - this must be configured properly for the functionality to work as expected.

 ![License Key Configuration]({% link content-accelerator/images/aca-license-key.png %})

+#### Zip File Handling

+The zip file configuration feature allows administrators to set the behavior when a user uploads a zip file.

+##### Configuring Zip File Handling

+To configure a behavior for uploading zip files:

+1. Open the **Application Config** configuration page in ACA Admin.
+2. Go to **Header Actions** section.
+3. Under **Selected Actions**, find **bulkUpload**.
+If it is not present, select it from **Available Header Actions**.
+4. Click the **Edit** button.
+    The configurations for **bulkUpload** is opened.
+5. Go to the **Common Configuration** section under **Advanced Properties**.
+6. Select one of the following behaviors from the **Zip Type Attachment Behavior** drop-down list:
+    * **Explode**: the system automatically extracts all files contained within the zip archive upon upload.
+This is the default behavior.
+    * **Do Not Explode**: the zip file remains intact and is uploaded as a single file without extraction.
+    * **Ask During Upload**: every time a user uploads a zip file, the system prompts them to choose whether they want the zip to be extracted or not.

 #### Create Document from Template